-In today’s Rushed World one is at-risk of facing public outrage for not coming to a conclusion in less than 30 seconds.
+In today’s Rushed World, one is at risk of facing public outrage for not concluding in less than 30 seconds.
 This shame society skips the over the idea of due process while taking their aim of criticism towards any individual who has the nerve to use their actual brain.
 The need to be FIRST and RIGHT overshadow the responsibility to be correct.

-The I need to be the first group disguise themselves as sympathizers to a cause by pretending to feel compassion for a public story or incident when in reality they have the mentally of an elementary school kid who tries to finish drinking their juice box before everyone else.
+The I need to be the first group disguised as sympathizers to a cause while pretending to feel compassion for a public story or incident.
+When in reality, they have the mentally of an elementary school kid who tries to finish drinking their juice box before everyone else.
 These type folk read only the headline and not the story because of fear of a missed opportunity to brag about being first.
-The moral high ground this group stands on is to purposely humiliate those who may choose patience over bravado.
+The moral high ground this group stands on is to humiliate those who may choose patience over bravado purposely.